sopel-irc/sopel.chat/download.md

 getting that set up easily.

 You will need to have pip installed.
 On Debian and Ubuntu, you can do this by running `sudo apt-get install python-pip` in a terminal.
-For OSX and Windows, follow PIP's setup instructions [here](http://pip.readthedocs.org/en/latest/installing.html).
+For macOS and Windows, follow PIP's setup instructions [here](http://pip.readthedocs.org/en/latest/installing.html).

 Once you have pip set up, just do `sudo pip install willie` (until 6.0 is released, whence it will be `sudo pip install sopel`).
-If you get an error about lxml (or, probably, any other big messy looking error), it's beacuse `pip` is having problems installing `lxml`, which some modules depend on.
+If you get an error about `lxml` (or, probably, any other big messy looking error), it's beacuse `pip` is having problems installing `lxml`, which some modules depend on.
 You're best off installing `python-lxml` from your package repos and trying again.
 If you can't for some reason (you're using a virtualenv or alternate